peterivanov22/CoiNR/src/README.txt

 Command Line Flags:

     -l XXX - * REQUIRED * The port that the process should listen at.
-    -p XXX - * REQUIRED * the public key of the user at this node.
-Any new coinbase transactions will go to this user.
 	-d XXX - An address string provided by the first console.
 This will let you connect to the network.
 Required on all further consoles.
 		The string should look like:
 		/ip4/127.0.0.1/tcp/10001/ipfs/QmZd7YGcGUUzffMychA7YornZxxN9kJzKujsppsDA2d3yr